dan2097/jna-inchi/README.md

 ```

 ## License
-This project is licensed under the GNU General Public License (GPL) 2 or later
+This project is dual licensed under the [IUPAC/InChI-Trust InChI Licence No. 1.0](https://www.inchi-trust.org/download/105/LICENCE.pdf)
+or the GNU General Public License (GPL) 2 or later